noaa-garfo/discaRd/CAMS/MODULES/GROUNDFISH/groundfish_comparison_notes.md

 - Scallop trip based estiamtes for `Yellowtail` and `Windowpane` flounder stocks has *NOT* been implemented yet.

 an example script for compiling a calendar year table, along with additional trip attributes, is provided `groundifsh_CY_example_pull.sql`

+## March 16, 2022

+I'm finding that adding strata columns back on to the CAMS discard results is harder than it should be.. so, I made the move to NOT drop them in the first place.

+the 18 and 19 tables are now rebuilt with the strata columns (nothing else changed)

+File size increases ~ 30%; I/O time increased from ~ 7 minutes to ~ 20 minutes (each) to upload to Oracle..

+## March 17, 2022

+Ocean Pout had a nuance in species itis codes that was causing a dupe.
+This was fixed and CAMS Pout discard on GFtrips is now within 11% of the DMIS result.